dvidsilva/vlc-shares/trunk/extra/plugins/veetle/README.txt

 #     															#
 ########## Veetle Plugin #################################

-Vettle v0.1
+Vettle v0.1.1
 Created by Francesco Capozz (ximarx) ximarx@gmail.com

 All content of this file is released using
 GPL v3 (http://www.gnu.org/licenses/gpl.html)

-Allows to watch live channels from Vettle (LD feed only)
+Allows to watch live channels from Vettle (Flashenabled feed only)

 For more infos, browse the project site at http://code.google.com/p/vlc-shares/